KCL-BMEIS/OOP/week1.md

 --

 The *contained* data type is part of the type of a `std::vector`:
-- `std::vector` is not a type &ndash; you cannot create a variable of type `std::vector`
+- `std::vector` itself is not a type &ndash; you cannot create a variable of type `std::vector`
 - `std::vector<float>` is a proper data type